Home Introduction Contents Search Paintings Essays Interviews Shows Enquiries Email

 Includes an analysis of the theme addressed by a dead shark in a tank.

-English: On line (link to Channel 4 web site)
+English: On line (link to archive of Channel 4 web site)

 back to top